This program is 100% online with 2 virtual residencies (one after the first semester of the program and one at the end of the program).

 FLOW OF THE MS IN HEALTH DATA SCIENCE PROGRAM

-The Master of Science in Health Data Science begins each Fall (September) and Spring (January).
-The first Fall and Spring semesters consist of two e-terms (each 8-weeks in length), followed by one e-term in Summer and a final e-term the following Fall.
+The Master of Science in Health Data Science begins each Fall (August) and Spring (January).
+The first Fall and Spring semesters consist of two e-terms (each 8-weeks in length) each, followed by one e-term in Summer and a final semester (two e-terms) the following Fall.
 Each semester builds in level of mastery.

-Fall (Foundation of Health System, Health Data Stats, Programming and Translation)
+Fall (Foundation of Health Systems, Health Data Stats, Programming and Translation)

 The initial semester brings together both the Graduate Certificate in Health Data Science (GCHDS) students and the MS students, to learn side by side.
 In the fall, students learn the foundations and functioning of the US Health System, the basics of statistical and mathematical thinking relative to health data, programming in three languages, and the foundations of data cleaning, visualization, and presentation.
 In addition, a number of “soft” skills are introduced such as LEAN project management and Agile training.
 Students who complete the fall semester (e-terms 1 and 2) will qualify for the Graduate Certificate.
 If they so choose, they may continue on with the MSHDS.